 Medicinal uses include assisting digestion and poultices can be used on painful joints.

-A superb culinary herb - mild onion flavor which goes with virtually anything.
+Chives are a superb culinary herb - mild onion flavor which goes with virtually anything.

 The beautiful purple globe-like flowers start in late spring and will carry on for 6 months.